TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Note 4: Large values of capacitor can be lethal, so discharge resistors should be installed as per instructions provided in my Power Supplies page.

-Note 5: In my experience, larger bypass
+Note 5: In my experience,

-high-frequency audio performance.
+improving high-frequency audio performance.

 5.2 OPTIMISED ELECTRON STREAM © TECHNOLOGY: